Debbie Dean (Hollyoaks)

 Debra "Debbie" Dean is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Jodi Albert.
 She first appeared in 2002, before Albert quit the role in 2004.
 She made her final appearance during 2005, before making a brief return in 2006.

 Casting

+Albert began filming for the role in September 2002.
 In October 2004 Albert decided not to renew her contract, she expressed that she wanted to leave to further her acting career.
 In September 2006 it was announced that Albert would make a brief return to the show in November 2006.